Runn-Fast/blog/toggl_timesheets/README.md

 - **Scheduled work:** the hours that have been assigned to people in Runn.
 - **Actual work:** the actual hours that people have recorded in their timesheet.

-Runn can still create a forecast even without any Actual work, however it's unlikely to be very accurate as Runn assumes that the all the Schedled work went exactly as it was planned - which is very rarely the case.
+Runn can still create a forecast even without any Actual work, however, it's unlikely to be very accurate as Runn assumes that all the Scheduled work went exactly as it was planned - which is very rarely the case.

 There are 4 options for integrating Actuals with Runn: